 The rest of the gains are given in section A.9.
 For Test Case 3, a vehicle mass of 15 kg was used and an inertia of 1.0547 kgm2 was used.
 There are no optimal gains listed for Test Cases 2e and 3e.
 This is due to the fact that the gains necessary for these maneuvers were already calculated in Test Cases 2c, 2d, 3c, and 3d.
-To perform Test Case 2e, a trajectory following controller should be implemented using the gains from Test Case 2d during spin-up and spin-down, while a disturbance rejection controller should be implemented using the gains from Test Case 3d should be used in a trajectory following controller during the spin-up and spin-down of Test Case 3e, while the gains from Test Case 3c should be used in a disturbance rejection controller from Test Case 3c should be used in a disturbance rejection controller from Test Case 3c should be used in a disturbance rejection controller during the steady state spin.
+To perform Test Case 2e, a trajectory following controller should be implemented using the gains from Test Case 2d during spin-up and spin-down, while a disturbance rejection controller should be implemented using the gains from Test Case 3d should be used in a trajectory following controller during the spin-up and spin-down of Test Case 3e, while the gains from Test Case 3c should be used in a disturbance rejection controller form Test Case 3c should be used in a disturbance rejection controller form Test Case 3c should be used in a disturbance rejection controller during the spin-up and spin-down of Test Case 3e, while the gains from Test Case 3c should be used in a disturbance rejection controller during the steady state spin.